aud-z/portfolio/final_project_part_1.md

 Below are some initial sketches of the data I plan to visualize as part of this project.

+Additional ideas include:
+- using a map to visualize the amount of food waste per capita, using gradients to indicate countries with higher vs. lower waste amounts
+- using a tree map to segregate the amount of food wasted by category (grains, produce, eggs, etc) by consumer versus retail sources

 # Data

 Much of the problem surrounding food waste is the lack of a consistent reporting system.
 A significant portion of statistics for this assignment will be compiled from news releases and websites relevant to the topic.
 Several datasets will supplement the analysis: